playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-keyboard-input/index.md

 One place I've seen aspiring accessible engineers add errant tabindexes is to make it "convinient" for users to navigate to common

 Most screen readers and accessibility technologies already provide a way to rapidly jump from heading to heading with nothing more than their keyboard.
-As a result, adding `tabindex="0"` to headings can be a duplicate effort to tab past and make things worse than they were before.
+As a result, **adding `tabindex="0"` to headings can be a duplicate effort to tab past and make things worse than they were before**.

 ### Positive `tabindex`